Community Councils Center

 A Dynamic Neighborhood in a Changing City

-Older central city neighborhoods are constantly in transition.
-The greater the dynamism of a city, the more likely the older neighborhoods will rapidly transform, either into a stronger neighborhood that is a good place for people to invest themselves and their resources or into a weaker neighborhood where any investment is questionable.
-The Fairview Neighborhood of Anchorage is a clear example of an urban neighborhood in transition within the context of a thriving city.
-Fortunately, due to the hard work of the Fairview Community Council, with the support of the Municipality of Anchorage, the Federation of Community Councils, the Anchorage Assembly and partner organizations, such as Anchorage Neighborhood Housing Services, the transformation over the last decade shows a consistent record of improvement.
+Older central city neighborhoods are constantly in transition.The greater the dynamism of a city, the more likely the older neighborhoods will rapidly transform, either into a stronger neighborhood that is a good place for people to invest themselves and their resources or into a weaker neighborhood where any investment is questionable.The Fairview Neighborhood of Anchorage is a clear example of an urban neighborhood in transition within the context of a thriving city.

-A new Fairview Elementary School, improved streets and traffic flows along Karluk Street and 15th Avenue, upgraded rental properties, new construction of homes and condos, and a rebounding real estate market have combined to re-position Fairview as a revitalizing neighborhood.
-This outcome has been further supported by new gateway entry signs, improved commercial facilities, and the hands-on hard work of neighborhood leaders, businesses and property owners.
-Overall, the message has been strong and clear: Fairview is once again a solid choice for buyers and renters seeking good quality housing at very competitive prices in the Anchorage market.
+A new Fairview Elementary School, improved streets and traffic flows along Karluk Street and 15th Avenue, upgraded rental properties, new construction of homes and condos, and a rebounding real estate market have combined to re-position Fairview as a revitalizing neighborhood.This outcome has been further supported by new gateway entry signs, improved commercial facilities, and the hands-on hard work of neighborhood leaders, businesses and property owners.
+Overall, the message has been strong and clear:Fairview is once again a solid choice for buyers and renters seeking good quality housing at very competitive prices in the Anchorage market.

-This success should be acknowledged and celebrated.
-Far too often similar neighborhoods have not been able to reverse the trends of disinvestment.
-Regrettably, this is also not the time to rest on laurels.
-The reality is that transition in older neighborhoods is always tenuous; it is critical that local leaders, working with the Fairview Community Council, make a conscious decision to reinforce what is working effectively in Fairview and to minimize or even eliminate what could undermine the neighborhood.
+This success should be acknowledged and celebrated.Far too often similar neighborhoods have not been able to reverse the trends of disinvestment.Regrettably, this is also not the time to rest on laurels.The reality is that transition in older neighborhoods is always tenuous; it is critical that local leaders, working with the Community Council, make a conscious decision to reinforce what is working effectively in Fairview and to minimize or even eliminate what could undermine the neighborhood.

 Fairview, one of Anchorage's Historic 4 Neighborhoods (the others being Downtown, South Addition and Government Hill), is a rich, vibrant and diverse Neighborhood, where "Everyone Knows Your Name."
 In Fairvew "People Make The Difference."
 Please join the dedicated Members of the Fairview Community Council as they build a brighter future for Fairview.
 Help Make A Difference!

-Community Council Sites
+Fairview Community Council Priority Objectives